The Cloud Lab at the Columbia University Graduate School of Architecture, Planning & Preservation

 3D polygon modeling for heat mapping.
 Robust models aid in the visualization process as well as provide an infrastructure for populating heat map values.

-Heat mapping Processing code.
-The integration of computer vision to detect eye movement and model presentation takes place in Processing, an open source software development framework.
+Heat mapping 3D Shapes.
+The integration of computer vision to detect eye movement and 3D visualization takes place in Processing, an open source software development framework.

 Project Researchers Research conducted at the Columbia University Graduate School of Architecture, Planning & Preservation.